-Master of Arts in Teaching Degree, Special Education/Multi-Categorical Major
+Master of Arts in Teaching Degree, Special Education Major

-The Master of Arts in Teaching degree program in Special Education/Multi-Categorical (K-12th Grade) is designed to provide those with baccalaureate degrees outside the field of education with the initial professional preparation needed for teaching students with mild to moderate disabilities (primarily attention deficit/hyperactivity disorder and emotionally, learning and mental disabilities) in special education classrooms.
-Prerequisite and graduate course work focuses on foundations and legal aspects of the profession, characteristics, learning/language differences and identification of mildly-moderately disabled learners (primarily attention deficit/hyperactivity disorders, emotional disabilities, learning disabilities and mental disabilities), procedures for special education planning, teaching strategies, assessment, behavior management in learning environments, professional and ethical practices, and collaboration.
+The Master of Arts in Teaching degree program in Special Education (K-12th) is designed to provide those with baccalaureate degrees outside the field of education with the initial professional preparation needed for teaching students with mild to moderate disabilities (primarily attention deficit/hyperactivity disorder and emotionally, learning, and mental disabilities) in special education classrooms.
+This program has been approved for certification in South Carolina.
+Prerequisite and graduate course work focuses on foundations and legal aspects of the profession, characteristics, learning/language differences, and identification of mildly-moderately disabled learners, procedures for special education planning, teaching strategies, assessment, behavior management in learning environments, p rofessional and ethical practices, and collaboration.
 Graduates from this program qualify for employment in public or private schools.
 This program requires 48 hours.